home-assistant/home-assistant.io/source/voice_control/troubleshooting.markdown

 4. At the top of the screen, from the dropdown menu, select the run you are interested in.
 ![Debug speech-to-text](/images/assist/assistant-debug-02.png)

-## Test if the phrase works without voice: without executing commands
+## Test a sentence per language without voice: without executing commands

 If you want to test if a sentence works in a specific language without actually executing the commands, use the sentence parser in the **Developer tools**.